solar984/eqclientmod-titanium/README.md

 4.)
 RemoveDisconnectedSleep - When using /quit or otherwise being disconnected there is a very long sleep, about 20 seconds total.
 This mod removes that long sleep.

 5.)
 RemoveLoadingSleep - There are various small sleeps interspersed during data file loading that can be removed to make the game load slightly faster.

+6.)
+HighFPSPhysicsFix - This fixes an issue with gravity that happens as a result of using the RemoveInterFrameSleep mod.
+The player can end up floating in mid air without falling back down after doing an in-place jump without this.

 ### Program Launch
 This hack removes the requirement to pass the 'patchme' argument to the program to start it.